We’re not here to convince you that taking part in Black Friday is the right thing to do.

 This will help you be more selective in your discounts, and keep costs to a minimum.

-We’d start off by heading to our Monitoring Tools, setting up a Brand Alert, and prioritizing our Unlinked Mentions by Total Engagement.
+We’d start off by heading to our Monitoring Tools, setting up a Brand Alert for "BuzzSumo", and adding the keyword modifier of "SEO".

-In this case, our best article comes from Search Engine Journal.
+In this case, the best article comes from Search Engine Journal.

 Set up keyword alerts